 Windows 11 includes many other new features and apps, and we’ve taken a closer look at many of them already.
 Be sure to check out our other Windows 11 deep dives below:

 - Windows 11 Photos

 - Windows 11 Snap Layout and Snap Groups

 - Windows 11 Microsoft Store

-If you want to try out Windows 11 for yourself, make sure you your PC meets the minimum requirements and has a supported processor for Windows 11.
+If you want to try out Windows 11 for yourself, make sure your PC meets the minimum requirements and has a supported processor for Windows 11.
 You can also run the PC Health Check app to see right away if you can upgrade.
 There have also been even more changes with the Windows 11 2022 Update, which is available now – though that doesn’t include any changes to the Paint app.